theopmw/leftfield-clothing/README.md

 **Blog**

-- [x] Easily see a summary of posts
+- [x] Easily see a summary of posts with to see reviews of products, information about new arrivals, products coming soon etc.

 ![Blog posts](media/readme_screenshots/blog_posts.png)